GSA/emerging-technology-atlas/pages/interagency-initiatives.md

 Our collaborations with the Venture Capital community familiarize agencies with the field, increase opportunities to collaborate and help spread the awareness of these programs across the government.

-If you would like to participate in our Venture Capital activities please email EmergingTech@gsa.gov with “#Venture” in the subject field.
+If you would like to participate in our Venture Capital activities please email digitalgov@gsa.gov with “#Venture” in the subject field.

 ## Workforce Training and Education